ankaAR/bestiario5e/_creatures/arcanaloth.md

 * 8th level (1 slot): mind blank

-### Actions
+### Acciones

-***Claws.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
-Hit: 8 (2d4 + 3) slashing damage.
+***Claws.*** Melee Weapon Attack: +7 al ataque, alcance 5 pies, un objetivo.
+Impacto: 8 (2d4 + 3) slashing damage.
 The target must make a DC 14 Constitution saving throw, taking 10 (3d6) poison damage on a failed save, or half as much damage on a successful one.

 ***Teleport.*** The arcanaloth magically teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.